PagerTree/pt4-docusaurus/learn/incident-management/on-call.md

 ### Have primary and secondary responders

 Life doesn't stop just because a person is on-call.
-To prevent an incident from going unsolved and possibly causing damages, it's a good idea to have a secondary (or "back-up") on-call responder.&#x20;
+To prevent an incident from going unsolved and possibly causing damages, it's a good idea to have a secondary (or "back-up") on-call responder.

 Secondary on-call takes a lot of the stress off the primary on-call, knowing they have a backup they can contact and are not the single point of failure.
 For the business, this adds a layer of redundancy in the on-call process.